-Visitors spent nearly $60 million per day in North Carolina last year and contributed about $4.9 million per day in state and local tax revenues as a result of that spending.
+Visitors spend more than $54 million per day in North Carolina.
+That spending adds $4.9 million per day to state and local tax revenues.

 Why Does Tourism Matter to the Lake Norman Area?

-Last fiscal year, VLN helped bring in over 82,000 attendees that generated $22 million in estimated economic impact.
+Last fiscal year, VLN helped bring in over 90,000 attendees that generated approximately $16 million in estimated economic impact.

 1 in 9 employed people in Mecklenburg County work in the hospitality and leisure markets.